K-c-17/k-c-17/README.md

 # Kshitij's Profile

 👋 Hello there!
-I'm Kshitij, a Data Engineer from HP,India.
+I'm Kshitij, a Data Engineer from India.

 🔧 I spend most of my time tinkering with data pipelines, ensuring smooth data flow and efficient processing.